 Note: Further to recent consultations with our customers, it has been decided that all Population by Country of Birth and Nationality tables will now only be published on an annual basis.

 Estimates of the population by Country of Birth and Nationality from the Annual Population Survey (APS) are published by the Office for National Statistics (ONS).
 The figures differ from the National Records of Scotland (NRS) mid-year population estimates as the APS excludes students in halls who do not have a parent resident in the UK and people in most other types of communal establishments (e.g. hotels, boarding houses, hostels, care homes, prisons, mobile home sites etc).

 The ONS estimates include Scotland and since August 2012 have been updated on an annual basis.
-The latest figures are for the year to end of December 2012 and can be found on the ONS website.
-The estimates on the ONS website include further detail on the area of origin than shown in Table 1 and Table 2 below, as the data is split into Republic of Ireland, non-European Union (EU), and EU classifications.
+The latest figures are for the year to end of December 2013 and can be found on the ONS website.
+The estimates on the ONS website include further detail on the country of birth and nationality than shown in Table 1 and Table 2 below, as the data is split into UK, non-UK (or British, non-British), EU27, EU14, EU8, EU2, and non-EU classifications.